-In a 2010 study, the Centers for Disease Control and Prevention defined physical violence as “slapping, pushing or shoving.”
-Under those parameters, more than five million men reported being victimized by their partner in the previous year.
+In a 2017 study (using data collected from 2010 to 2012), the Centers for Disease Control and Prevention defined physical violence as “slapping, pushing or shoving.”
+Under those parameters, over 5 million men reported being victimized by their partner in the previous year.
 With such a thin line between the kind of slapping that doesn’t leave a mark and something much more dangerous, that is simply unacceptable.
-What’s more, Baher explains “harmless slapping” is symptomatic of an inability to appropriately express your feelings — which means it is likely best to step back from the relationship and seek help from a professional counselor.
+What’s more, Bahar explains “harmless slapping” is symptomatic of an inability to appropriately express your feelings — which means it is likely best to step back from the relationship and seek help from a professional counselor.

-In the existence of these behaviors, the key is first accepting there is a problem.
+If these behaviors exist, the key is first accepting there is a problem.
 That, Wade says, will give the relationship a better chance at success — and you a better set of coping skills going forward.